Peloton lays off 2,800 workers and offers them one-year subscription

 Peloton has laid off 2,800 of its employees, and part of their severance is a 12-month subscription to Peloton.

-John Foley, the exercise bike company’s co-founder, announced the layoffs in a bombshell message, in which he also said he’d be stepping down as CEO.
+John Foley, the exercise bike company’s co-founder, announced the layoffs on Tuesday in a bombshell message, in which he also said he’d be stepping down as CEO.

-“I recently shared that we have been in the process of re-evaluating our costs across the entire organization to ensure we are appropriately structured for the post-COVID landscape,” Mr Foley wrote on Tuesday.
+“I recently shared that we have been in the process of re-evaluating our costs across the entire organization to ensure we are appropriately structured for the post-COVID landscape,” Mr Foley wrote.
 “As part of this program, we’ve made the difficult decision to reduce the size of the Peloton team by approximately 2,800 positions globally.”

-The former CEO – now Peloton’s “executive chair” – added that outgoing employees would receive a “meaningful cash severance allotment,” as well as a free year of Peloton’s live-streamed exercise classes.
+The former CEO – now Peloton’s “executive chair” – added that outgoing employees would receive a “meaningful cash severance allotment,” extended health coverage (“for a period of time”), career services, and a free year of Peloton’s live-streamed exercise classes.

 “The Peloton monthly membership will be complimentary for impacted team members for an additional 12 months,” he said.